dpck/nodejs/documentary/1-API/index.md

 ```## getCorePath => string
 [
-  ["version?", "string"],
+  ["version?", "string"]
-  ["exportAll?", "boolean"]
 ]
 ```

 Returns the path to resolved `builtin-modules` within this package.
+Currently, only `v8` is supported and will be returned by default.

 %EXAMPLE: example, ../src => @depack/nodejs%
 <!-- %FORK example% -->
 ```
 node_modules/@depack/nodejs/builtin-modules/v8
 ```

+The process of generation of mocks consists of iterating though the list from `require('module').builtinModules`, requiring each of them and seeing what keys exist.
+They should align with the Node.JS externs generated using [`@depack/externs`](https://github.com/dpck/externs).

 %~%